 Ms Joanna Yeo (2006)

 Hui En Joanna Yeo (Trinity '06) is currently Vice President, Principal Investing at Sun Hung Kai & Co.
-In this role, she covers private equity and venture capital investments - global generalist with a focus on Greater China financial technology (fintech) and healthcare.
+In this role, she manages a $700M private equity and venture capital portfolio comprising global direct and fund investments, with a focus on financial services and fintech, technology, big data/AI, healthcare and consumer.

 She was previously in buy-side investing at Morgan Stanley, a technology startup in Singapore, and has also worked on healthcare genetics research at Harvard Medical School / Massachusetts General Hospital and long-term strategic planning with Singapore's Prime Minister's Office and the Board of Directors for Keppel Corporation.